Tom Jones - Biography

 "After a show now, I like to get something to eat and relax," says the legendary Tom Jones, a staple of the Las Vegas club scene since the Seventies.
 So much for his "Jones, The Trousers" image and the days of skimpy underwear raining down on stage.

-followed, but some perhaps failing to see beyond his sexy gyrations began to tune out.
-Producer Mills smartly retooled Tom\'s playboy image replacing his open-to-the-waist shirts and hip-hugging pants with tuxedos and the swinger was soon back atop the charts on both sides of the Atlantic with 1966\'s Green, Green Grass Of Home.
+His first single, 1965's Chills And Fever, failed to get the underwear flying, but his follow-up, It's Not Unusual, reached the top of the charts in 13 countries.
+Hits including the Burt Bacharach-penned What's New Pussycat? followed, but some perhaps failing to see beyond his sexy gyrations began to tune out.
+Producer Mills smartly retooled Tom's playboy image replacing his open-to-the-waist shirts and hip-hugging pants with tuxedos and the swinger was soon back atop the charts on both sides of the Atlantic with 1966's Green, Green Grass Of Home.

 The Wales-born singer became a fixture on the circuit, pulling in $100,000 a week.
 He took a break from recording during the early Vegas years, but following the death of his longtime producer Mills, he returned to the studio under the guidance of a new manager his son, Mark Woodward.

 While Tom was never really off the scene, his popularity enjoyed a revival in the Nineties as a whole new generation discovered his swinging hips.
 And he teamed up with a diverse range of acts including popstars The Cardigans, techno group Art Of Noise and the ivory-tickling chanteuse Tori Amos.